-Webinars, lectures and forums
+Webinars, lectures, round table discussions, and forums

-Updates on events will be posted on the announcements page and on CIFAL Philippines’ Facebook page.
+Updates on events will be posted on the announcements page and on UP CIFAL Philippines’ Facebook page.